-Surprisingly, Vue.js provides with impeccably sufficient and clear documentation which includes guiding materials, manuals, templates and so on.
-An important bonus is the availability of those documents in English that makes preparation for coding faster.
+Surprisingly, Vue.js provides with impeccably sufficient and clear documentation which includes guiding materials, manuals, templates, and so on.
+A significant bonus is the availability of those documents in English that helps to code faster.

-Asking someone else about Vue.js may result in almost zero useful respond which shows how rare this framework is used yet these days.
-Clearly, according to the number of response about React and Angular 2 these two frameworks are more widespread.
+Asking someone else about Vue.js may result in almost zero useful responds which shows how rare this framework is used these days yet.
+Clearly, according to the number of response about React and Angular 2, these two frameworks are more widespread.

-Nevertheless, despite rareness of using Vue.js some highly qualified experts can be found.
-Indeed, numbers of such coders are not so big, however, it could be the stimulus to work harder in this field.
+Nevertheless, despite the rareness of using Vue.js, some highly qualified experts can be found.
+Indeed, numbers of such coders are not so big.
+However, it could be the stimulus to work harder in this field.

-During the process of comparing Vue.js and React in some moment, when reflecting about the opportunity of migration into the mobile application, React Native may look more appropriate as in this field Vue.js couldn’t offer something relatively steady.
-Nevertheless, this advantage shouldn’t be the determinative factor to prefer React over Vue.js as the amount of code, that needs to be transferred into mobile, can be not so big, thus this plus can be considered to be insignificant.
+During the process of comparing Vue.js and React in some moment, when reflecting about the opportunity of migration into the mobile app, React Native may look more appropriate as in this field Vue.js couldn’t offer something relatively steady.
+Nevertheless, this advantage shouldn’t be the determinative factor to prefer React over Vue.js as the amount of code, that needs to be transferred into mobile, can be not so significant.
+Thus this plus can be considered to be insignificant.

 React’s fame has been recently clouded by Facebook’s decision to shift from the React license to BSD+Patents as a defensive step.
-Certainly, it can’t be a determinative cause to abandon React in favor of Vue.js but still, it is a bit unpleasant sign and if it’s easier to bypass it, then it’s better to do it.
+Indeed, it can’t be a determinative cause to abandon React in favor of Vue.js, but still, it is a bit unpleasant sign, and if it’s easier to bypass it, then it’s better to do it.

-As a matter of fact, dependence on Facebook’s dedication to React could be rather a burden than an opportunity, thus it is more convenient to rely on the independent authorities within the project based on public software resources.
-Some software giants such as IBM and Twitter can be positive examples in this story which made the software sources, developed for their own projects, public and thus, plenty of data became available for further developing.
+Dependence on Facebook’s dedication to React could be rather a burden than an opportunity.
+Thus it is more convenient to rely on the independent authorities within the project based on public software resources.
+Some software giants such as IBM and Twitter can be positive examples in this story which made the software sources, developed for their projects, public and thus, plenty of data became available for further development.

-To sum up, Vue.js meets most of the above-mentioned requirements and can be announced a winner in this competition.
-Obviously, Vue.js is not utilized by some many famous clients as React does but it can be easily neglected as the client base of Vue.js is also serious including Laravel and Alibaba.
+To sum up, Vue.js meets most of the requirements mentioned above and can be announced a winner in this competition.
+Not as many developers use Vue.js as React, but it can be easily neglected as the client base of Vue.js is also serious, including Laravel and Alibaba.

-In order to discover a full range of advantages, proposed by Vue.js, there is only one way which is practical coding attempts as long as this framework is rather rare and less widespread than React.
-Indeed, nothing can prove that React is a totally bad choice, it still has the powerful portfolio of projects and clients but, definitely, it can’t be the only reason to go with React.
+There is only one way to discover a full range of advantages proposed by Vue.js, which is practical coding attempts as long as this framework is rather rare and less widespread than React.
+Indeed, nothing can prove that React is a terrible choice; it still has a robust portfolio of projects and clients, but it can’t be the only reason to go with React.